Park is closed

 Fuel and supplies

-Fuel and basic supplies are available at Adels Grove, 10km from Lawn Hill Gorge, and at Gregory Downs, 100km east of the park.
+Fuel and basic supplies are available at Wugudaji Adels Grove camping park, 10km from Lawn Hill Gorge, and at Gregory Downs, 100km east of the park.
 The nearest major centres for a full range of supplies and services are Burketown and Mount Isa.
 For more information, see the tourism information links.